ewasm/benchmarking/README.md

   20181211_paul.txt	- the runtimes.csv from running tests
   ...
-ewasm_precompile_filler_generator.py	- takes input .wat precompile and .dat file of test vectors, outputs a test filler
+ewasm_precompile_filler_generator.py	- takes input .wat precompile and .dat file of test vectors, outputs a test filler fill_benchmarks.sh  - for each precompile, compile it, create a test filler, and fill it run_benchmarks.sh   - for each precompile, run it's filled test on each WebAssembly engine and and print runtimes to file
 ```